-No. Students in the Honors Program complete a series of seminars and a series of Support Courses.
+No. Students in the Honors Program complete a series of seminars and a series of disciplinarily related support courses.
 The thematic seminars and the support courses provide the breadth of learning, which non-Honors students acquire through the General Education Requirements.